The best leaders help people feel seen, supported, challenged, and capable of becoming more than they imagined.

 People Need Purpose

-Strong teams understand not only what they are doing, but why it matters.
-I try to connect daily work to larger organizational goals and human impact.
+Strong teams understand not just what they are doing, but why it matters.
+I connect daily work to larger goals and human impact.

 Growth Requires Challenge and Support

-I believe people grow when they are trusted with meaningful responsibility and supported with coaching, resources, feedback, and encouragement.
+People grow when trusted with meaningful responsibility and supported with coaching, resources, feedback, and encouragement.

 How I Lead